Maniabhishek/Data-Structure-And-Algorithm/5.DynamicProgramming/e.LIS/d.LargestDivisibleSubset.md

 - find the largest divisible subset
 - example arr = [1, 16, 7, 8, 4]
 - {1, 16, 4, 8} if we sort this out {1, 4, 8, 16}
-- 4 is divisible by 1 , and 8 is divisible by 4 if 8 is divisibly and 4 is divisible by 1 hence 8 is also divisible by 1, and same for 16 as well
+- 4 is divisible by 1 , and 8 is divisible by 4 if 8 is divisible and 4 is divisible by 1 hence 8 is also divisible by 1, and same for 16 as well

 ```ts